projectara/greybus-spec/source/special.rst

 inclusive, have ORDER equal to ORDER_SECONDARY.

-In all cases, regardless of the value of the flags field, every Interface State identified by the request is in the :ref:`hardware-model-lifecycle-attached` :ref:`Lifecycle State
+In all cases, regardless of the value of the flags field, every Interface identified by the request is in the :ref:`hardware-model-lifecycle-attached` :ref:`Lifecycle State
 <hardware-model-lifecycle-states>`.
 After sending the response to this
-request, the AP may thus subsequently initialize any Interfaces identified by the request, attempt to retrieve their :ref:`Manifests
+request, the AP may thus subsequently attempt to :ref:`enumerate
-<manifest-description>`, etc.

-This process is described in :ref:`lifecycles_boot_enumeration`.
+<hardware-model-lifecycle-enumerated>` these Interfaces.

 Additionally, the entire Module has transitioned to the MODULE_ATTACHED state, as described in